 This sports car was originally described as a prototype for racing vehicles.
 However, it meets with all legal and safety norms required throughout the world, and, therefore, it can be driven on any road.

-The Lamborghini Veneno Roadster was released for the first time under the intense sun of the Arabian Peninsula in December of 2013, and in 2014, it will be available for nine lucky individuals who will have the opportunity to acquire one of the most breathtaking land vehicles running on the roads today. ■
+The Lamborghini Veneno Roadster was released for the first time under the intense sun of the Arabian Peninsula in December of 2013, and in 2014, with nine lucky individuals acquiring one of these breathtaking vehicles, making them one of the lucky few to experience one of the best cars in today’s luxury car market. ■